CRM (Customer Relationship Management) software enables 1:1 customer service and sales.

 With a CRM solution, the data you have captured from your known customers is stored along with any other interactions you choose to log and track.

-With the emergence of real-time 1:1 marketing tools, CRMs now provide this data to inform those systems, typically through a CDP which cleanses and simplifies the data into a format suitable for Martech to utilise.
+With the emergence of real-time 1:1 marketing tools, CRMs now provide this data to inform those systems, typically through a CDP which cleanses and simplifies the data into a format suitable for Martech to utilize.

 Enterprise CRM providers include Salesforce, Oracle, SAP and Adobe Systems.
 For smaller sized business, CRM providers that would be suitable include Hubspot, Pipedrive and Insightly.